Power Chords

 How to Play Power Chords

-As mentioned above, guitar power chords are diads, comprised of the root note and the 5th degree on the major scale.
 As such, power chords are neither major nor minor, since the third degree of a normal chord would specify whether it’s a major or minor chord.
 This is because they don't have a third degree, and the third degree tells you whether a chord is major or minor.
 These 2 notes are played together, and since you only play these 2 notes, you can move them around the neck of the guitar.

 - They allow for fast chord changes, since the power chord shape is the same everywhere on the fretboard.